SeafoodStudios/ChordAuth/README.md

   </tr>
 </table>

 ## ⚠️ ChordAuth is still in early development, and will not work easily.
 We advise you to check back later, when ChordAuth is more polished.
+The server-side template package has not been finished or uploaded to GitHub yet.
 Use ChordAuth at your own risk.

 ChordAuth is a _decentralized_ **authentication** and **storage** protocol where the client _really_ owns their data.